carlos-gg/carlos-gg.github.io/_pages/talks.md

 I publish my presentations on [Speaker Deck](https://speakerdeck.com/carlgogo/).
 See below a few selected talks:

+## Image/data processing for direct imaging of exoplanets (PyAstro2018)

+Lightning talk presented during the Python in Astronomy 2018 workshop @ Center for Computational Astrophysics, Flatiron Institute, New York.
+The slides present two Python packages for direct imaging of exoplanets: VIP and SODINN.
+VIP is an package for differential imaging and high-contrast imaging data analysis.
+SODINN is focused on deep learning applied to pattern recognition for detection of exoplanets in high-contrast imaging sequences.

+<script async class="speakerdeck-embed" data-id="2ee2309ee8b84a0bad3cd96ca6411bd1" data-ratio="1.33333333333333" src="//speakerdeck.com/assets/embed.js"></script>

 ## Exoplanet direct imaging data challenge

 Presentation given at the Paris-Saclay Center for Data Science (INRIA Saclay) on the topic of data challenges for astronomical high-contrast imaging and direct detection of exoplanets.